Cannon Street station: Original structure

-War years
+War and inter-war years

 Work on strengthening the bridge, by the addition of six new 443 ft girders in between the existing ones, was completed in 1913.

 Most Cannon Street train services ceased during World War I. Continental boat trains were stopped on 15 November 1914 and rerouted to Victoria.
 The station stopped being served by through services from Charing Cross on 31 December 1916, and was closed on Sundays.
 Services were reduced further on 1 May 1918, when it was closed after 3 p.m. on Saturdays and between 11 a.m. and 4 p.m.
 Mondays to Fridays.
 This allowed Cannon Street to be used as a goods depot for war supplies.

 Between 5 and 28 June 1926, the station was closed to allow the Southern Railway to carry out various works, including the rebuilding of the platforms, relaying of the tracks and installation of a new system of electrical signalling – the four-aspect colour light scheme.
 The station was also renovated and the glass roof cleaned.
 The number of platforms was reduced from nine to eight, with five set aside for the new electric trains.
 The signal box spanning the width of the railway bridge was removed.
 In July 1939, Cannon Street was closed for a week following a fire in Borough Market which prevented any trains accessing it.

 The station, which had been subject to structural neglect prior to World War II, suffered extensive bomb damage and was hit by several incendiary devices which damaged the roof.
-A high explosive also hit platform 8.
+In 1943 a high explosive also hit platform 8.
 The original glass roof had been removed before the war, in an attempt to save it; however, the factory in which the roof was stored was itself badly bombed, destroying the roof.